Welcome to your community.

 Maintaining our community requires commitment from every member of the local community.
 We are willing to do the work – are you willing to join us?

 I started Athens Area Horse Community on a whim over a decade ago to connect to the other horse people in the greater Athens area.
-I was a local horse trainer and farm services provider prior to making AAHC my full time job.
+I was a local horse trainer and farm services provider prior to making AAHC my full time job in June 2021.

-As a trainer my first goal with horses and riders was always to provide the tools for better communication and trust.
-I love training dressage, but also enjoy trail riding, jumping, and foxhunting.
+As a horse trainer my first goal with horses and riders was always to provide the tools for better communication and trust and this has carried over to my work with AAHC.
+I am passionate dressage, but also enjoy trail riding, jumping, working eq, and foxhunting.
 Educating kids is a high priority for me, and I am fortunate to be involved in Oconee 4-H as the horse team coach.

-- Chocky, Freckles, and Calypso – the horses
+- Chocky, Freckles, Calypso, and Maggie – the horses

 I joined the AAHC admin team after Amanda bought a saddle pad from me, and we got to talking.
 An unplanned job change (sorta like an unplanned dismount!) pushed me out of a scientist career and farther into the horse world.

 Although I went to UGA, it wasn’t until I came back to Athens for my scientist job in 2018 that I began to get more involved with the horse community here.
 I was fortunate to meet some lovely people who got me into field hunting, and I have many of them to thank for a lot of the opportunities I have been exploring since June 2020.